pingcap/docs-cn/tiflash/use-tiflash.md

 aliases: ['/docs/dev/tiflash/use-tiflash/','/docs/dev/reference/tiflash/use-tiflash/']
 ---

+To experience the whole process from importing data to querying in a TPC-H dataset, refer to [Quick Start Guide for TiDB HTAP](/quick-start-with-htap.md).

 # Use TiFlash

 After TiFlash is deployed, data replication does not automatically begin.
 You need to manually specify the tables to be replicated.